Skip to main content

 HighLowVery Insensitive

-• The Target of standard objectives doesn’t affect composite’s error budget.
+• The target of standard objectives doesn’t affect the composite’s error budget_.

-Calculations are based on whether individual minutes of standard objectives are good or bad, regardless of how much an individual bad minute would burn its objective’s budget.
+Calculations are based on whether individual minutes of standard objectives are good or bad, regardless of how much a bad minute would burn its objective’s budget.

 • Each bad minute of both composite or standard objective will lower reliability burn down by the same amount that is equal to: